balanikaran/HacktoberfestGLAU/README.md

 A helper repository for GLAU Students to take part in hacktoberfest

 ## Note:
-If any category or langauge is not found, please feel free to create one
+If any category or language is not found, please feel free to create one

 ## How To: